HollowMan6/02239-Data-Security/Report-access-control.md

 }
 ```

-Finally, the users PostgreSQL database no longer contain ACL permissions, rather the username, user's password and role as shown in the following structure:
+Finally, the PostgreSQL database no longer contains ACL permissions, rather the username, user's password and role as shown in the following structure:

 | **Table 3: User's roles** |
 | :----------------------------------: |